-12 The score ranges between 0 and 1, where 1 represents perfect efficiency and 0 perfect inefficiency.
+&lt;sup>4The score ranges between 0 and 1, where 1 represents perfect efficiency and 0 perfect inefficiency.
 The frontier is made up of efficient combinations of infrastructure quality as measured in the World Economic Forum's Global Competitiveness Index and public capital stock per capita in 2014.
-See IMF (2015) for a detailed explanation of the methodology.
+See IMF (2015c) for a detailed explanation of the methodology.